 Ibra: C# Convinience Libraries

-Ibra (from the Arabic for "lesson" or "example") is a family of nuget packages that expand on the core BCL to provide convinient types and paradigms for C#.
+Ibra (from the Arabic for "lesson" or "example") is an open source family of C# nuget packages that expand on the core BCL to provide convinient types and paradigms for C#.
 The project is hosted on GitHub.

 Current available packages: